-Position Hr/Wk Mo/Yr Job Duties Director of Fire Technology 40.00 12.00 Under the direction of the Dean of the Public Safety Training Center, is responsible for coordinating the Certificate/Degree course work at the Petaluma and Santa Rosa campuses and entry level/in-service programs at the PSTC Windsor.
+Position Hr/Wk Mo/Yr Job Duties Ass.
+Dean Pub.
+Saf / Fire Technology 40.00 12.00 Under the direction of the Dean of the Public Safety Training Center, is responsible for coordinating the Certificate/Degree course work at the Petaluma and Santa Rosa campuses and entry level/in-service programs at the PSTC Windsor.
 Additionally, the Director manages and oversees the fire academies and is responsible for curriculum development and continued currency of courses in the Fire Technology program.